top of page

 There are a number of funding opportunities for post-doctoral fellows, including the Banting Postdoctoral Fellowships, Healthy Brains for Healthy Lives fellowships, Fonds de recherche Sante, and CIHR.
 Please contact Dr. Weinberg if you're interested in applying for one of these funding mechanisms!

-***Please note: We are no longer recruiting volunteers OR project students for Winter 2024***
+***Please note: We are no longer recruiting project students or volunteers for the Fall 2024 - Winter 2025 year***

 Graduate Students

-***Dr. Weinberg is recruiting a graduate student to begin in the Fall of 2024***
+***Dr. Weinberg is likely recruiting at least one graduate student to begin in the Fall of 2025***

 FAQs: Applying to join the TRAC Lab as a PhD student in Clinical Psychology (with thanks to Drs.
 Anna Lau and Jessica Schleider for their FAQs)